-In order to remain the most reliable supplier of new containers and to have the flexibility to take advantage of investment opportunities when they arise, such as the purchase of a managed fleet or the acquisition of another container lessor, we maintain a liquid and flexible balance sheet.
-Our strong financial results and limited leverage, with a debt-to-equity ratio of 2.2:1, have facilitated our access to the capital markets when and as needed and at very competitive terms.
+In order to remain the most reliable supplier of new containers and to have the flexibility to take advantage of investment opportunities when they arise, such as the purchase of a managed fleet or other acquisition, we continue to maintain a strong and flexible balance sheet.
+Our financial results and relatively low leverage, our debt-to-equity ratio is 2.3:1, have allowed us access to the capital markets when and as needed and at very competitive terms.